theplatypus/scott/docs/index.md

 ### State of Art

-Several algorithms already exist, the most used being `nauty`, `bliss`, `traces` for canonization or `conauto`, `saucy` for isomorphism testing.
+Several algorithms already exist, the most used being `nauty` [[4]](https://users.cecs.anu.edu.au/~bdm/nauty/), `bliss` [[5]](http://www.tcs.hut.fi/Software/bliss/), `traces` [[6]](http://pallini.di.uniroma1.it/) for canonization or `conauto` [[7]](https://sites.google.com/site/giconauto/), `saucy` [[8]](http://vlsicad.eecs.umich.edu/BK/SAUCY/) for isomorphism testing.
 These algorithms are highly efficient, but unfortunately, among algorithms able to give a canonical form, none of them is able to natively deal with labelled edges otherwise than rewriting the graph in an edge-unlabelled way, increasing the problem size.
 Moreover, those algorithms are sequential, and do not take advantage of multi-threaded hardware.

 Another approach is `gspan`, which can handle both edge and vertice labelling, but as it is based on finding a lexicographic minimal description of a graph among the enumeration of them, it is not suitable for whole graphs as long as their size grow, explaining why it is mainly used for (small) subgraphs mining.